angelina-j-maggie/Getting_and_Cleaning_Data/Codebook.md

 # Codebook for run_analysis.R

-This script requires the data from:
+This script requires the data from the UCI HAR experiment on subject movement in different exercises:

 http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones